melissa-mccoy/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/my_reflection.md

 # U1.W2: Chrome Dev Tools Challenge Reflection

 * Describe the Document Object Model?
 What about it makes sense to you?
 What doesn't?
 What seems good and bad about it?
+	Answer: It makes sense to me that the DOM is a compilation of objects that represent one's webpage and this allows you to actually do things with/to the webpage dynamically.
+Some of the terminology used to describe the DOM doesn't quite make sense to me - it spoke of "Dom interfaces" and gave examples like HTMLFormElement interface and HTMLElement interface.
+Given I understand DOM to be an interface itself, it seems strange to me that it's referring to tables and elemens on a webpage as interfaces as well...is everything on a webpage called an interface?
+I also didn't understand the discussion around nodes, elements, and DOM data types in general.
+It sounds like every object within the DOM is called a node...so do these other names for nodes exist just to help us logically understand what's going on?
 * How did using Chrome Web Tools to look at your site and a wordpress.com site compare?
+	Answer: The WP-based blog had a lot more JavaScript (I guess that's kind of obvious).
+It also did something interesting in that it used <aside> elements and <header> element (specific to HTML5 I thought) for the heading part and <div>s for the rest of the block elements (used <HTML5).
+Looking at it kind of made me want to just use a WP template for my blog and stop with all this coding nonsense - haha jk.
 * Did you find Chrome Web Tools fun, helpful, or a pain to work with?
+	Answer: Very cool and helpful!
+It would be nice to develop in this environment all the time - why don't we?
+The connection between HTML and CSS was very helpful.
 * Did you have an "aha" moments or were any concepts solidified?
+	Answer: Getting a little intro to Javascript and how it's incorporated to the HTML code was nice to see and helped me understand it better.
+Thinking about all the optimization techniques and using Dev Tools to look at load time made me feel like a real developer (ie not just coding something that works for me but coding something that would work for a client/in the real world)!
 * Did you find any resources on your own that helped you better understand a topic?
 If so, please list it.
+	Answer: A few google searches on DOM interfaces.
+Not worth your time.